-How To Install watchOS 10.6.1 on Your Apple Watch
+How To Install watchOS 11 on Your Apple Watch

 - Once the system detects the available update, tap on Install.

-- Apple Watch Series 4 and later
+- Apple Watch Series 6

-- Apple Watch SE (1st generation) and later
+- Apple Watch Series 7

-- Apple Watch Ultra and later
+- Apple Watch Ultra